Circumcision: Mid-20th century (1945–1985)

 In contrast to Gairdner, American pediatrician Benjamin Spock argued in favor of circumcision in his popular The Common Sense Book of Baby and Child Care which led to rates in the United States significantly rising.
 In the 1970s, national medical associations in Australia and Canada issued recommendations against routine infant circumcision, leading to drops in the rates of both of those countries.
 The United States made similar statements in the 1970s but stopped short of recommending against it.

+During the same period, South Korea underwent one of the most rapid and distinctive shifts in circumcision practice recorded anywhere in the world.
+Throughout their long history, Koreans did not circumcise males until 1945, when Korea gained its independence after 36 years of Japanese occupation.
+Independence brought trusteeship by the American military in the southern half of the country, and 1950 can be safely regarded as the year when widescale circumcision started in South Korea.

 Modernity (since 1985)

 An association between circumcision and reduced heterosexual HIV infection rates was first suggested in 1986.

 Experimental evidence was needed to establish a causal relationship, so three randomized controlled trials were commissioned to exclude other confounding factors.
 Trials took place in South Africa, Kenya and Uganda.
 All three trials were stopped early by their monitoring boards because those in the circumcised group had a substantially lower rate of HIV contraction than the control group, so it was considered unethical to withhold the procedure, in light of strong evidence of prophylactic efficacy.
 WHO assessed these as "gold standard" studies and found "strong and consistent" evidence from later studies that confirmed the results of the studies.
 A scientific consensus subsequently developed that circumcision reduces heterosexual HIV infection rates in high-risk populations; the WHO, along with other major medical organizations, have since promoted circumcision of high-risk populations as part of the program to reduce the spread of HIV.
 The Male Circumcision Clearinghouse website was created in 2009 by WHO, UNAIDS, FHI and AVAC to provide evidence-based guidance, information, and resources to support the delivery of safe male circumcision services in countries that choose to scale up the procedure as one component of comprehensive HIV prevention services.